Shubhxotic/Client-Server-Socket/README.md

 # Client-Server Socket

-<p>In this project I have implemented a simple Client Server Socket Using JOptionPane.</p>
+<p>In this project I have implemented a simple connection-oriented TCP Client Server Socket Using JOptionPane.</p>

 <h4>Pre-req:-</h4>
 You should have Java preinstalled on your machine.